The Most Comprehensive Guide to Google Ads Marketing for SaaS

 We’ve learned this first-hand over the years working on the coal face collectively managing over $10m+ in ad spend through the platform.

-So at this point, you might be asking why are we giving away our proven to win strategies?
+So at this point, you might be asking why we are giving away our proven-to-win strategies.

-Plus, our real secret sauce is that we live, breathe, and LOVE SaaS and know how to build kick-ass partnerships with our clients – that I’m afraid is something this article will not teach you.
+Plus, our real secret sauce is that we live, breath, and LOVE SaaS and know how to build kick-ass partnerships with our clients – that I’m afraid is something this article will not teach you.

 As the saying goes…